DenzelAnoliefo/DenzelAnoliefo/README.md

 - I’m building a [centralized exam repository](https://westernexams.com)

-- Currently doing research in formal verification to be able to mathematically guarantee algorithm correctness in haptic systems
+- Currently a backend engineer at WSIB working on the core insurance platforms

-- Working my way through The Odin Project
+- Working my way through CS undergrad at Western University

 - You can reach me on LinkedIn!